fleek-network/fleek-network-docs/docs/node/health-check.md

 We're using cURL, for the examples, thus make sure that you have it installed on your operating system.
 :::

+## What's a node health check?

+A Node health check is exactly what it sounds like, a way of checking the health status of a Fleek Network node.

+A Node operator can do a health check (as it's common among system operators worth their title) to get feedback and see if the resource is operating successfully.
+It's a good practice for a Node operator to do it frequently, as otherwise there'd be no way of knowing whether the Node is running.
+For example, some advanced operators automate this process by using cronjobs and getting reports via email, etc.

+Health checks are valuable and a must for all the Node operators, as they are incentivized to participate in the network by making their resources available which the reward mechanism evaluates.

+Rewards are only a given for good behavior and thus an unhealthy Node or bad management can cause disappointment.
+A decentralized and permissionless network, which is beyond anyone's control (us included) requires some education by the users.

+A system can be highly customizable and understanding some basics can help you achieve success as a node operator, resource health checking is important.

+Fleek Network depends on the Node operator's success, thus we try to keep things simple and try to motivate you to learn for the network's overall health.
+That's what a Node health check is about, your contribution!

 ## Quick health check

 Run a quick health check by sending a GET request to `/health` endpoint of RPC on [port](/docs/node/requirements#ports) 4230.